-- consultations with Professor Mach after prior appointment made through the CES office. - Dr Katarzyna Zielińska's office hours will be announced in class
+- consultations with Professor Mach after prior appointment made through the CES office.

+- Dr Katarzyna Zielińska will have her office hours on TBA

 Notices and announcements

 All changes and updates regarding both lectures and seminars will be communicated via the CES office in the form of emails and posted on the 'CES to students' notice board.